aletheon/eleutherios-flutter/README.md

 # Eleutherios

-Eleutherios is a digital, sociopolitical or economic system that enables people or its end users to create policies, forums and services together.
+Eleutherios is B2B SASS application or digital, sociopolitical or economic system that enables people or its end users to create policies, forums and services together.

-The current "human" sociopoltical or economic system is analogue, where the duties of managing polices, services or forums is the responsibility of a single person, tribe, organisation or company.
+The current "human" sociopoltical or economic system is analogue, where the responsibility of managing polices, services or forums is performed by a separate person, tribe, organisation or company.

-This way of operating doesn't scale, because nobody else can manage the same policy, forum or service.
+There is no way for another person, tribe, organisation or company to manage the same policy, forum or service.

+First version:

+- Create / consume policies
+- Create rules for policies
+- Create forums
+- Create services
+- Manage policy permissions
+- Manage service permissions
+- Post messages

+Subsequent versions

+- Purchase services
+- Add services to cart
+- Create Apps or dynamic services